Greater Montreal homes sell quicker in October as prices rise

 Almost half the sales were for condos, which grew 14 per cent.

-Canada's second-largest city and the region surrounding it remain a real estate bargain as the average price grew seven per cent to $367,512 from $347,281 a year ago.
-The average price on the Island of Montreal, which includes suburbs, rose 6.1 per cent to $462,516.
+Canada's second-largest city and the region surrounding it remain a real estate bargain as the average price grew 9.2 per cent to $386,911 from $354,163 a year ago.
+The average price on the Island of Montreal, which includes suburbs, rose 12.7 per cent to $498,414.

 That compared to $780,104 in Greater Toronto, up 2.3 per cent from the prior year and $1.04-million in Greater Vancouver, up 12.4 per cent.